 Because as much as I trust you to know what you like…

-I do not trust you to know whats good for you 😉
+I don’t trust you to really know what’s good for you 😉

 So here is the list of the most popular temp jobs for actors.